I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nf-vmbuskernelmodeclientlibapi-vmbserverchannelinitsetmmiomegabytes.md

 <p> </p>

 ## -remarks
 <p>This function exists as a convenience for driver creators.
 Everything it does could be done by interacting the with the guest plug-and-play manager and requesting memory-mapped I/O space directly.
-It is a common requirement that the Windows and Linux VMBus drivers have the capacity to reserve MMIO space on behalf of the client.
-This function allows the server endpoint to suggest the right amount of MMIO space to reserve.</p>

-<p>This function exists as a convenience for driver creators.
-Everything it does could be done by interacting the with the guest plug-and-play manager and requesting memory-mapped I/O space directly.
 It is